Odette Dynasty O’Hara

 Michael: Right.

-Sabrina: If you choose one thing you want people to know about or learn about drag, what would it be?
+Sabrina: Da-da-da… people… that’s what we just said.
+Um, if you choose one thing you want people to know about or learn about drag, what would it be?

 Sabrina: Right.

-Michael: And it is– drag is something that must be experienced and it must be, to fully understand it, it must be done.
-Because there is there is a shift that happens within the individual that they feel the sense of power that they’ve never felt before.
-No matter how ridiculous they think they may be—
+Michael: And it is… drag is something that must be experienced, and it must be… to fully understand it, it must be done.
+Um, because there is… there is a shift that happens within the individual that they feel the sense of power that they’ve never felt before.
+No matter how ridiculous they think they may be…

 Sabrina: Right.